 - Take Action

-Witness the Morehouse College Martin Luther King, Jr. Collection housed in the Voice to the Voiceless Gallery, where visitors can view the personal papers and items of Dr. Martin Luther King, Jr. The Collection represents much of Morehouse alumnus Martin Luther King, Jr.’s life and work spanning from 1944 to 1968.
+Selections from the Morehouse College Martin Luther King Jr. Collection are on public display in the Voice to the Voiceless Gallery, where visitors can view the personal papers and items of Dr. Martin Luther King, Jr. The Collection’s approximately 13,000 historically significant artifacts represents much of Morehouse alumnus King’s life and work spanning from 1944 to 1968.
+The Collection is housed at the Atlanta University Center Robert W. Woodruff Library and is owned by Morehouse College.

 *Photography, cell phones, and/or video recording are not allowed in the Voice to the Voiceless Gallery.